LukeMathWalker/pavex/ARCHITECTURE.md

 # Architecture

-This document gives you a bird-eye view of the architecture of `pavex`.
+This document gives you a bird-eye view of the architecture of Pavex.
 This is an ideal starting point if you want to contribute or gain a deeper understanding of its inner workings.

-## How does `pavex` work?
+## How does Pavex work?

-A `pavex` project goes through three stages in order to generate runnable application code:
+A Pavex project goes through three stages in order to generate runnable application code:

 1. Build an instance of `Blueprint`, a representation of the desired application behaviour;
 2. Serialize `Blueprint`, either to a file or in-memory;